-Alternative 3 would establish a hook and line and longline endorsement system that would reduce the number of vessels targeting golden tilefish and thereby reduce any potential bycatch.
-A reduce number of vessels also increases the likelihood that observers could be placed on vessels to ensure there is no bycatch of speckled hind or warsaw grouper.
+All of the sub-alternatives under Alternative 3 would result in a reduction of effort in the golden tilefish fishery.
+Sub-alternative 3A-3J would reduce the effort in the golden tilefish fishery and thereby reduce any potential bycatch.
+A reduced number of vessels also increases the likelihood that observers could be placed on vessels to ensure there is no bycatch of speckled hind or warsaw grouper.